fhmwg/current-tags/stage1-overview.md

 Many other date fields exist in other metadata, such as image creation dates, image modification dates, etc. As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes the date of the depicted scene.

-The relevant vocabulary is Adobe Photoshop's schema, with prefix `http://ns.adobe.com/photoshop/1.0/`;
-the relevant structure name is `DateCreated`.

 ### Event

 An image can identify one event, a scene of which the image depicts.
 Events are stored as free text with no internal structure.

-The relevant vocabulary is the IPTC Extensions schema, with prefix `http://iptc.org/std/Iptc4xmpExt/2008-02-29/`;
-the relevant structure name is `Event`.

 ### Location